top of page

 Research Outcome

-“Therefore, they are not taking decisions that protect the environment now and in the future,”Dr Adjei-Mantey added.
+“Therefore, they are not making decisions that protect the environment now and in the future,” Dr Adjei-Mantey added.
 He said despite efforts to promote the use of clean fuel such as Liquefied Petroleum Gas (LPG), only 36 per cent of households used LPG in Accra.

 Dr Kwame Adjei-Mantey (Front: 4th from left), economist and lecturer at the University of Environment and Sustainable Development, Somanya, with some of the participants in the research and policy engagements workshop at the University of Ghana, Legon.

-“We also interviewed about 1,200 households across six regions and only about a third are using LPG,” Dr Adjei-Mantey said, adding that “the question we are trying to answer is what is influencing this high usage of traditional sources which previous studies have not tackled.”
+“We also interviewed about 1,200 households across six regions, and only about a third are using LPG,” Dr Adjei-Mantey said, adding that “the question we are trying to answer is what is influencing this high usage of traditional sources which previous studies have not tackled.”
 He said the research focused on two main dimensions - environmental awareness and how social origin influences choices.

 On environmental awareness, the research was about “what do people know about the environment and how does that translate into choices they make when it comes to choosing energy,’’ while the social origin focused on how socialisation influences decisions people make.
 “That is why someone will say that jollof rice made with firewood is tastier than that made with gas,” Dr Adjei-Mantey said.